Release process¶

 0.X.Y+1.dev0 version on main — main is post-vX.(Y+1).0.dev0

 and that’s correct.
-Only release and the hotfix tag move; main
+Only release and the hotfix tag move; the

 Running calculations against a specific build¶